vmware-tanzu/velero/design/cli-install-changes.md

 ##### Velero Install
 `velero install (DEPRECATED)`

+Flags moved to...

-Flags moved to `velero config server`:
+...`velero config server`:
 ```
       --image string                               image to use for the Velero and restic server pods.
 Optional. (default "velero/velero:latest")
       --label-columns stringArray                  a comma-separated list of labels to be displayed as columns
       --pod-annotations mapStringString            annotations to add to the Velero and restic pods.
 Optional.
 Format is key1=value1,key2=value2
-      --restore-only                               run the server in restore-only mode.
-Optional.
       --show-labels                                show labels in the last column
-      --velero-pod-cpu-limit string                CPU limit for Velero pod.
+      --pod-cpu-limit string                CPU limit for Velero pod.
 A value of "0" is treated as unbounded.
 Optional. (default "1000m")
-      --velero-pod-cpu-request string              CPU request for Velero pod.
+      --pod-cpu-request string              CPU request for Velero pod.
 A value of "0" is treated as unbounded.
 Optional. (default "500m")
-      --velero-pod-mem-limit string                memory limit for Velero pod.
+      --pod-mem-limit string                memory limit for Velero pod.
 A value of "0" is treated as unbounded.
 Optional. (default "256Mi")
-      --velero-pod-mem-request string              memory request for Velero pod.
+      --pod-mem-request string              memory request for Velero pod.
 A value of "0" is treated as unbounded.
 Optional. (default "128Mi")
 ```

 ...`velero config restic`
 ```
-      --default-restic-prune-frequency duration    how often 'restic prune' is run for restic repositories by default.
+      --default-prune-frequency duration    how often 'restic prune' is run for restic repositories by default.
 Optional.
-      --restic-pod-cpu-limit string                CPU limit for restic pod.
+      --pod-cpu-limit string                CPU limit for restic pod.
 A value of "0" is treated as unbounded.
 Optional. (default "0")
-      --restic-pod-cpu-request string              CPU request for restic pod.
+      --pod-cpu-request string              CPU request for restic pod.
 A value of "0" is treated as unbounded.
 Optional. (default "0")
-      --restic-pod-mem-limit string                memory limit for restic pod.
+      --pod-mem-limit string                memory limit for restic pod.
 A value of "0" is treated as unbounded.
 Optional. (default "0")
-      --restic-pod-mem-request string              memory request for restic pod.
+      --pod-mem-request string              memory request for restic pod.
 A value of "0" is treated as unbounded.
 Optional. (default "0")
 ```

 ...`backup-location create`